AndreaSH15/AndreaSH15.github.io/_pages/home.md

 feature_row1:
   - image_path: assets/Images/20250329_135352.jpg # no quotes this time
     alt: "Cool Colorado Pictures"
-    excerpt: "Beautiful Colorado Landscape"
+    excerpt: "Colorado, beauty in every season"
-    url: "/resources/" # note that these can also be full urls that take people to other sites
+    url: "/Pictures/" # note that these can also be full urls that take people to other sites
     btn_class: "btn--inverse" # feel free to change the button style!
-    btn_label: "Whatever you want your button to say"
+    btn_label: "Click here to see more pictures"

 feature_row2:
   - image_path: assets/Images/20250320_125007.jpg # no quotes this time
     alt: "Science time"
     excerpt: "Time to work"
-    url: "/lectures/" # note that these can also be full urls that take people to other sites
+    url: "/Lab memories/" # note that these can also be full urls that take people to other sites
     btn_class: "btn--inverse" # feel free to change the button style!
-    btn_label: "Whatever you want your button to say"
+    btn_label: "Science time"

 feature_row3:
-  - image_path: Image here # no quotes this time
+  - image_path: assets/Images/FB_IMG_1717797197163.jpg # no quotes this time
-    alt: "Publications"
+    alt: "Publications and awards"
     excerpt: "Find all my publications here"
-    url: "/image_analysis_project/" # note that these can also be full urls that take people to other sites
+    url: "/Publications and awards/" # note that these can also be full urls that take people to other sites
     btn_class: "btn--inverse" # feel free to change the button style!
-    btn_label: "Whatever you want your button to say"
+    btn_label: "See more"

 feature_row4:
-  - image_path: assets/Images/Progres images.PNG # no quotes this time
+  - image_path: assets/Images/20220805_082745_mfnr.jpg # no quotes this time
-    alt: "Progress reports"
+    alt: "Scientific presentations"
-    excerpt: "Progress reports for my PhD committee"
+    excerpt: "Scientific presentations"
-    url: "/gglplot_project/" # note that these can also be full urls that take people to other sites
+    url: "Posters and presentations" # note that these can also be full urls that take people to other sites
     btn_class: "btn--inverse" # feel free to change the button style!
     btn_label: "Whatever you want your button to say"
 ---